juanmanuelsanchez/maps/README.md

-Exploration with google maps and Ajax
+Exploration with google maps and Ajax to set places on the map